Prosvita: History

 Prosvita was founded in 1868 in Lviv by 65 delegates from different regions and groups of intellectuals, mostly from the same city.
 Anatole Vakhnianyn was elected the first head of the Prosvita Society.
 By the end of 1913, Prosvita had 77 affiliate societies and 2,648 reading rooms.
+It also operated in the Duchy of Bukovina, falsely claiming that the Ukrainians are the majority ethnic group of the region and that the Romanians are an aggressive, chauvinistic minority.

+After the First Russian Revolution, local branches of the society were also opened in the Russian-ruled areas populated by Ukrainians: in Katerynoslav and Odesa (1905), Kyiv (1906), Kamianets-Podilskyi, Zhytomyr, Chernihiv, Mykolaiv, Melitopol, Katerynodar and other cities.
+However, all of Prosvita societies in the Russian Empire were closed before the start of the First World War, as they were accused of promoting separatism by imperial authorities.

+A new wave of Prosvita's development started after the Russian Revolution of 1917, when its branches were restored in Dnieper Ukraine, Volhynia and Polissia, as well as in Kuban and the Far East.
+However, most of them were once again closed down by the Soviet and Polish authorities in the 1920s and 1930s.
+Similarly, the Zakarpattian branch of Prosvita established in 1920 was closed down by the Hungarian government in 1939.

-In 1936 alone, when Western Ukraine with the city of Lviv were part of the Second Polish Republic, the Prosvita Society opened over 500 new outlets with full-time professional staff.
-By the end of the interwar period, Prosvita has grown to include 83 affiliates, 3,210 reading rooms, 1,207 premises, 3,209 libraries (with 688,186 books), 2,185 theater clubs, 1,115 choirs, 138 orchestras, and 550 study groups.
+After the end of the First World War, Prosvita continued to develop in Galicia.
+In 1936 alone, when Western Ukraine with the city of Lviv were part of the Second Polish Republic, the society opened over 500 new outlets with full-time professional staff.
+By the end of the interwar period, Prosvita had grown to include 83 affiliates, 3,210 reading rooms, 1,207 premises, 3,209 libraries (with 688,186 books), 2,185 theater clubs, 1,115 choirs, 138 orchestras, and 550 study groups.

 In 1939 the society was shut down and banned by the newly arrived Soviet rulers.
 Prosvita operated only in Western Europe and America up to 1988.
 The first Prosvita society established in the United States was in Shenandoah, Pennsylvania in 1887.

-The Prosvita Society was renewed in Ukraine during the Soviet period of Glasnost of 1988–89 as the Shevchenko Association of Ukrainian Language, and since then takes an active part in social life of independent Ukraine.
-In modern times it was headed by Dmytro Pavlychko and Pavlo Movchan (at present).
+The Prosvita Society was renewed in Ukraine during the Soviet period of Glasnost of 1988–89 as the Shevchenko Association of Ukrainian Language, and since then has taken an active part in social life of independent Ukraine.
+In modern times it was headed by Dmytro Pavlychko and Pavlo Movchan (present head).

 Currently, almost all higher education institutions in Ukraine have Prosvita affiliations with teachers and students as members.
 Also active are the Young Prosvita youth organizations.

-During the 2014 pro-Russian conflict in Ukraine two Prosvita members were kidnapped and one was murdered by pro-Russian separatists in the Donetsk and Luhansk provinces.
+During the Russian takeover of the Donbas in 2014, several Prosvita members were targeted by pro-Russian separatists.
+In Luhansk, the Army of the Southeast detained a historian and university professor who was the head of Prosvita in the city in June 2014.
+Several days later he died in captivity.
+The month prior, separatist militants robbed the house of a Prosvita member in Druzhkivka and murdered a member of the Krasnyi Lyman Prosvita in the village of Shandryholove.